Bloated, Delayed, Over-Engineered: Why Global Procurement Suites Miss the Mark

 What’s Going Wrong?
 Common Pitfalls of Over-Engineered Suites

-1. Trying to Solve Everything, Solving Very Little
+Trying to Solve Everything, Solving Very Little

-• Layered configurations
+• Layered configurations that are difficult to maintain

-• Overlapping features
+• Overlapping features that confuse users

-• More workflows than actual work
+• More workflows than real work being automated

-2. Heavy on Integration, Light on Agility
+Heavy on Integration, Light on Agility

 • Stalled implementations